JackSzwergold/Writing/Bill the Damaged, Burnout, Acid Casualty, Mental Patient, Protector.md

 ***

-<sup>*Bill the Damaged, Burnout, Acid Casualty, Mental Patient, Protector (c) by Jack Szwergold.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*</sup>
+*Bill the Damaged, Burnout, Acid Casualty, Mental Patient, Protector (c) by Jack Szwergold.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*